Merida Big Nine 2020 – a $999 Single Front Chainring Trail Bike

 - Preload adjustments

-As a downside – The quick-release hub is not particularly suitable for heavy-duty downhill riding
+As a downside – The quick-release hub is not particularly suitable for heavy-duty downhill riding, but it can handle some demanding trails.

 Good of the bad – Quick-release is a convenient to remove the wheel when transporting the bike inside the car or on a rear rack.